Making New Friends Was Never Easy:Try It With A Mask On

 One thing I have discovered by now is that I need very little to make me happy and contented, which makes me feel sorry for those still obsessed with Buying Things, or impressing others.

 At sixty something, we should be Growed Up enough to know that money doesn’t Buy Happiness or friends.
-It does put a down payment on happiness, though.
+It does put a down payment on it, though.